supertree-toolkit/stk/doc/tutorial.rst

     safe.
 When you extend or alter the data later, you should begin with this file.

-It is worth noting at this point that polyphyletic taxa  need some special attention.
+It is worth noting at this point that non-monophyletic taxa  need some special attention.
 The STK allows you to *permute* the positions of these taxa and generate a tree with all possible combination of places of the taxa.
 These permuted trees can then be dealt with later.
 However, you must be aware of this when digitising trees.
-To indicate a taxon is polyphyletic append a '%d' on the end of the name where d is an integer.
+To indicate a taxon is non-monophyletic append a '%d' on the end of the name where d is an integer.
 For example, Fig. :num:`#img-tut-poly-tree` can be encoded as:

 .. _img-tut-poly-tree: